Convert anything, at global scale.

 Why convert R Markdown to MPEG?

-Convert to MPEG when maintaining compatibility with older playback devices, disc-related workflows, or archived video libraries that were created around classic MPEG distribution.
+Choose MPEG as target when maintaining compatibility with older playback devices, disc-related workflows, or archived video libraries that were created around classic MPEG distribution.

 What changes when converting R Markdown to MPEG?